pegodk/lending_club/README.md

 ## Initial File Structure

 ```
 ├── .gitignore               <- Files that should be ignored by git.
-Add seperate .gitignore files in sub folders if
+Add seperate .gitignore files in sub folders.
-│                               needed
 ├── conda_env.yml            <- Conda environment definition for ensuring consistent setup across environments
 ├── LICENSE
 ├── README.md                <- The top-level README for developers using this project.